bitst0rm-pub/Formatter/README.md

             // A single config file can be used to assign to all syntaxes.
             // In this case the key must be named: "default"
             // Formatter provides a set of default config files under
-            // "formatter.assets/config" folder for personal use.
+            // "formatter.assets/config" folder for your personal use.
             "config_path": {
                 "css": "${packages}/User/formatter.assets/config/only_css_rc.json",
                 "php": "${packages}/User/formatter.assets/config/only_php_rc.json",